vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 **TKG-Mgmt-SEG**: The service engines part of this SE group hosts:

 - Virtual services for all load balancer functionalities requested by the Tanzu Kubernetes Grid management and shared services clusters.
-- Virtual services that load balances control plane nodes of all Tanzu Kubernetes Grid clusters.
+- Virtual services that load balances control plane nodes of Management Cluster and Shared services cluster.

-**TKG-WLD01-SEG**: The service engines part of this SE group hosts virtual services for all load balancer functionalities requested by Tanzu Kubernetes Grid workload clusters mapped to this SE group.
+**TKG-WLD01-SEG**: Service engines part of this service engine group hosts virtual services that load balances control plane nodes & virtual services for all load balancer functionalities requested by the workload clusters mapped to this SE group.

 **Note:**